globalizejs/globalize/README.md

     specified number of significant digits;
   - round: Optional String with rounding method `ceil`, `floor`, `round` (default), or `truncate`;
+  - useGrouping: Optional boolean (default is true) value indicating whether a grouping separator should be used;
 - **locale** Optional locale string that overrides default;

 ```javascript